Policy effective as of: 14/05/2018

 a.
 Consent – e-mail mailing list

 When joining our e-mail mailing-list you provide us with direct consent to send you e-mails containing freebies/offers.
 The frequency of these communcations will typically be twice daily (morning & afternoon), although when more freebies/offers are available we might send more often than this.
+Some of these communications are used for 3rd party advertising, the categories of marketing are listed below in section 7.
 You also agree for us to personalise the offers sent by e-mail according to any demographic data you’ve provided.

 This e-mailing consent is provided on our subscribe forms by: